Example of BlockingDeque in Java

 }

 In the example, there is two threads, one is trying to add element and second is fetching element.
-The size of BlockingDeque is one, so adding and fetching has two wait if necessary.
+The size of BlockingDeque is 1, so adding and fetching process has two wait if necessary.
 Because take() method waits if no element and put method also waits if no space to add.

 Element received is: A0